-1. If the incident occurs in a clinical agency, notify the nursing faculty member and follow the policy of the clinical agency.
+- 1. If the incident occurs in a clinical agency, notify the nursing faculty member and follow the policy of the clinical agency.
 Complete the documentation required by the clinical agency (agency incident report, infection control notification, etc.).
 If the incident occurs in a simulation lab notify the simulation coordinator and follow the policy of Davis and Elkins College.
-If the incident occurs in an on-campus clinical lab, notify the nursing faculty member and follow the policy of Davis and Elkins College.

-2. Upon exposure or injury, the injured/exposed individual in conjunction with the nursing faculty member will complete a Davis & Elkins College Division of Nursing Incident Report (see Appendix C).

-3. If the exposure or injury occurs in a clinical agency, the exposed/injured individual is to report immediately (and no later than 24 hours after the incident) to either the agency emergency department or employee health department of the clinical agency for evaluation.
+If the incident occurs in an on-campus clinical lab, notify the nursing faculty member and follow the policy of Davis and Elkins College. - 2.
+Upon exposure or injury, the injured/exposed individual in conjunction with the nursing faculty member will complete a Davis & Elkins College Division of Nursing Incident Report (see Appendix C). - 3.
+If the exposure or injury occurs in a clinical agency, the exposed/injured individual is to report immediately (and no later than 24 hours after the incident) to either the agency emergency department or employee health department of the clinical agency for evaluation.
 If the exposure or injury occurs in the simulation lab, the exposed/injured individual is to report immediately (and no later than 24 hours after the incident) to the Student Health Services on the campus of Davis & Elkins College for evaluation.
-If the exposure or injury occurs in the on-campus clinical lab, the exposed/injured individual is to report immediately (and no later than 24 hours after the incident) to the Student Health Services on the campus of Davis & Elkins College for evaluation.
-If the exposure or injury occurs in the on-campus clinical lab, the exposed/injured individual is to report immediately (and no later than 24 hours after the incident) to the Student Health Services on the campus of Davis & Elkins College for evaluation.

-4. The original Davis & Elkins College Division of Nursing Incident Report goes to the Nursing Division Chair, who will maintain a file of Incident Reports.
+If the exposure or injury occurs in the on-campus clinical lab, the exposed/injured individual is to report immediately (and no later than 24 hours after the incident) to the Student Health Services on the campus of Davis & Elkins College for evaluation. - 4.
+The original Davis & Elkins College Division of Nursing Incident Report goes to the Nursing Division Chair, who will maintain a file of Incident Reports.
 Copies of the report will be provided to the exposed/injured individual, the course coordinator, the instructor, and the Director of the Nursing Program.
-In addition, a copy will be placed in the exposed/injured individual's departmental file.

-5. Post-exposure/injury follow-up is the responsibility of the exposed/injured individual.
+In addition, a copy will be placed in the exposed/injured individual's departmental file. - 5.
+Post-exposure/injury follow-up is the responsibility of the exposed/injured individual.
 If the exposure or injury occurred in a clinical agency, it shall be completed with the exposed/injured individual's primary health care provider of choice and shall be coordinated with the clinical agency's infection control coordinator in the case of a biohazard exposure.
 Follow-up is to be completed per protocol of clinical agency.
-If the exposure or injury occurred in the simulation lab or during on-campus clinical, post-exposure/injury follow-up shall be coordinated with the exposed individual's primary health care provider of choice and shall be coordinated with the exposed individual's primary health care provider of choice and shall be coordinated with the student Health Services on the campus of Davis & Elkins College in the case of a biohazard exposure.
+If the exposure or injury occurred in the simulation lab or during on-campus clinical, post-exposure/injury follow-up shall be completed with the exposed individual's primary health care provider of choice and shall be coordinated with the Student Health Services on the campus of Davis & Elkins College in the case of a biohazard exposure.
 Each student must have health insurance to cover these expenses.
 Neither Davis & Elkins College nor the clinical agency will be expected to cover the expenses.

-Written: 4/99 Reviewed: 5/10, 7/17, 7/19, 4/21, 3/22 Revised and Merged: 5/16, 6/16, 4/20 Revised: 2/23
+Reviewed: 5/10, 7/17, 7/19, 4/21, 3/22, 6/24, 4/25

+Revised and Merged: 5/16, 6/16, 4/20

+Revised: 2/23